xihuai18/xihuai18/README.md

 I am now focusing on
 + Reinforcement Learning
-+ Multi-agent System, especially Cooperative Systems and the Zero-shot Coordination Problem
++ Multi-agent System, especially the efficiency of multi-agent reinforcement learning and the zero-shot generalization ability in cooperative multi-agent systems.
 + Language-based(Symbolic) Planning